Skip to Content

 A German Shepherd Husky mix puppy is relatively easy to train.
 As an offspring of the extremely intelligent German Shepherd and the self-willed Siberian Husky, training the Gerberian Shepsky can be at the same time fun and challenging.

-To know how trainable your German Shepherd Husky Mix puppy is, consider the traits of each of the parent breeds that work pro or con training.
+To know how trainable your German Shepherd Husky Mix puppy is, consider the traits of each parent breed that work pro or con training.

 German Shepherd Trainability